Kirk-Larsen/Kirk-Larsen.github.io/_projects/1_project.md

 ---
 layout: page
+title: Spectral broadening and post-compression at CXI
-title: Advancing time-resolved hard x-ray scattering experiments via spectral broadening and post-compression
+description: Advancing time-resolved hard x-ray scattering experiments via spectral broadening and post-compression
-description: Sub-10 femtosecond (fs) pulses at 800 nm are generated via spectral broadening and post-compression of the Ti:Sapphire laser system at the coherent x-ray imaging instrument at LCLS.
-Combined with sub-10 fs x-ray pulses from the FEL generated using half-charge mode, we have demonstrated 9.7 fs and 13.1 fs instrument response functions at 15 keV and 10 keV, respectively, in two different gas-phase hard x-ray scattering experiments.
 img: assets/img/IMG_0076.jpg
 importance: 1
 category: work
 related_publications: false
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+Sub-10 femtosecond (fs) pulses at 800 nm are generated via spectral broadening and post-compression of the Ti:Sapphire laser system at the coherent x-ray imaging (CXI) instrument at LCLS.
+Combined with sub-10 fs x-ray pulses from the FEL generated using half-charge mode, we have demonstrated 9.7 fs and 13.1 fs instrument response functions at 15 keV and 10 keV, respectively, in two different gas-phase hard x-ray scattering experiments.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">